 Joel is experienced at experimental design, developing and testing new technologies, machine learning, data mining and facilitating participatory design workshops.
 He loves innovation, simplifying and redesigning existing technologies and approaches to solving complex social problems.
 He is passionate about applying the internet of things for social good.

-Jordan is a graduate with an MSc in Practising Sustainable Development with a specialisation in ICT4D.
+Jordan has been working in Scene’s R&D team for 2 years after completing an MSc in Practising Sustainable Development with a specialisation in ICT4D.
 He has experience developing online, mobile communities across Sub-Saharan Africa addressing social taboos.
 His master’s research led him to explore the potential use of smart-phone management systems in the small-scale fishing industry in the Caribbean, linking with a research team from the University of West Indies.
 Having completed a BSc in Environmental and Geographical Science at the University of Cape Town, Jordan has an understanding of environmental challenges in a developing world context.

 David is a graduate with experience in both academic and professional energy and carbon reduction feasibility.
 He holds an MSc in Carbon Management and an MA (Hons) in Psychology from Edinburgh University.
 David has a strong interest in climate change and energy issues.
 In particular, the development of solutions to tackle these problems, whether it is high tech innovation or simply the incorporation of more trees on our streets and buildings.
 David has previously conducted research on topics such as climate change communication, trying to understand the most effective ways to engage individuals to undertake behavioural change.
 At Scene, David acts as a consultant on several energy related research projects, whilst providing support across our consultancy work.